Pixel shifting

-Pixel shifting refers to various technical methods, either to diminish damage to displays by preventing "burn in" of static images or to enhance resolution of displays, projectors, and digital imaging devices.
+Pixel shifting refers to various technical methods, either to diminish damage to displays by preventing burn-in of static images or to enhance resolution of displays, projectors, and digital imaging devices.
 The term is often used synonymously with the more specific term pixel shift.

 Purposes

-Avoid burn-in

-See Pixel shifting avoids burn-in explained in detail for both analogue and digital screens.

 Enhance character display resolution on terminals

 Computer terminals such as the HP 2645A used a half-shift algorithm to move pixel positions by half a screen pixel in order to support the generation of multiple complex character sets.

 Increase projection resolution

 Pixel shifting has been implemented in video projectors to expand the native 1080p resolution to produce an effectively 4K image on the screen.
 An exemplary implementation by the electronics corporation JVC is referred to as "e-shift".